salesforce/Argus/README.md

 ### Generating Coverage Reports

-Coverage is calculated everytime tests are run for all modules with the exception of ArgusUI.
+Coverage is calculated everytime tests are run for all modules with the exception of ArgusWeb.
 In order to generate a coverage report for a module, just `cd` into the module subdirectory and run the report generation target.

 ```
 mvn jacoco:report